jbrcodes/FactCheckCentral/README.md

 # Fact Check Central

-A demo to scrape the latest fact-checks from various fact-checking websites.
+A demo that scrapes the latest fact-checks from various fact-checking websites.